 Choose a convenient location to host your meeting

 When booking a meeting, you should consider where everyone will be before then.
 For example, if everyone is starting in the same place then you may be able to schedule the meeting at your workplace but if several attendees are not local then using a meeting venue can work well and be a good compromise for travel.
-You will also be able to get refreshments provided and a comfortable room laid out the way you need with great AV technology and Wi-Fi if you pick Eastwood Hall for your Nottingham meeting venue.
+You will also be able to get refreshments provided and a comfortable room laid out the way you need with great AV technology and Wi-Fi if you pick Eastwood Hall for your meeting rooms Nottingham.

 Get creative with your team to break barriers